 Bedrock

 The uppermost bedrock encountered during the Investigation is a sandy dolostone of the Prairie du Chien Group.
-The Prairie du Chein group is present in southern Minnesota, northeastern Iowa, and southern Wisconsin.
 The upper unit of the bedrock observed at the Site was generally described as brown, tan, and/or gray, very weak, and moderately weathered.
 The Prairie du Chien is heavily fractured near the surface with fracture density generally decreasing with depth.
 Discrete intervals with greater fracture density, vuggy porosity, and dissolution voids are present at depth and were observed during rock coring conducted in advance of installation of wells MW-9D and MW-10D (Section 6.2).

 Freeway Dump

-The summary of subsurface conditions at the Dump is based on the soil borings and test excavations that were completed during Phase A of the Investigation, and the soil borings and monitoring well installations that were completed during Phase B of the Investigation.
-Boring logs and monitoring well logs from Phase B are provided in Appendix A. Boring logs and test excavation logs from Phase A are provided in the Phase A Investigation Report (Barr, 2018).
-Subsurface conditions at the Freeway Dump generally consist of non-native fill material overlaying waste material (MSW/CD and ash), which overlay native sediments and/or bedrock.
+The summary of subsurface conditions at the Dump is primarily based on the soil borings and test excavations that were completed during Phase A of the Investigation, and the soil borings and monitoring well installations that were completed during Phase B of the Investigation.
+Boring logs and monitoring well logs are provided in Appendix A. Test excavation logs are provided in Appendix B. Subsurface conditions at the Freeway Dump generally consist of non-native fill material overlaying waste material (MSW/CD and ash), which overlay native sediments and/or bedrock.
 Cross section locations are displayed on Figure 6, and four cross sections of the Dump are included as Figure 6A, Figure 6B, Figure 6C, and Figure 6D.
 Observations from both phases of the Investigation are summarized below.

 Cover Soil Fill

 Cover soil fill was observed at all 61 Investigation locations, at thicknesses ranging from 0.5 to 12.5 feet.
 Typically, the observed thickness of cover soil ranged from 2 to 5 feet.
-In general, the greatest fill soil thicknesses were observed along the west side of the Dump, where soil borings were positioned along a landscaped Berm.
+In general, the greatest cover soil fill thicknesses were observed along the west side of the Dump, where soil borings were positioned along a landscaped Berm.

-Field screening of the cover soil did not identify evidence of contamination such as staining, odors, discoloration, and/ or sheen.
+Field screening of the cover soil did not identify evidence of contamination such as staining, odors, discoloration, or sheen.
 Soil headspace readings ranged between 0.0 and 6.9 parts per million (ppm).
 Field screening results are included in the boring logs.